wlcable/GeoStar_GNSS_Bin2RINEX/README.md

  All of the functions that deal with reading and converting the binary messages can be found in GeoStar.cpp.
 The GeoS2RINEX.cpp simply creates a command-line interface for the utility.
  The Makefile is currently not properly written, maybe someone would like to fix this.
 I have been simply running *make -B GeoS2RINEX* in the src folder.

+ ## GPS-IR
- In addition to creating the RINEX observation and navigation I have added a feature to output data in a format to be used for GPS-IR.
+ In addition to creating the RINEX observation and navigation files I have added a feature to output data in a format to be used for GPS-IR.
+The format now follows that of the [gnssSNR](http://github.com/kristinemlarson/gnssSNR) utility written by @kristinemlarson.
+However, I truncated the last 4 columns because in this case they were always 0 and just wasting space.

 ## Command-line Options
 	GeoS2RINEX path/input_file [options]
 	Options:
-			-StationID XXXX, default=XXXX, limit 4 characters
+			-StationID XXXX, default=XXXX00ZZZ, ZZZ=country code, limit 9 characters
 			-SVlog, enable generation of a csv file with Satellite Vehicle Info (CNR, El, Az) -Outpath /path/path/, default is same as input -CreationAgency XXXX, Name of Agency that creates this file (20)